How to baseline a product delivery team in 30 days.

 First, leadership stops asking "are we doing well?" and starts asking "are these three numbers moving?"
 That's a calmer conversation, and a more productive one.

-Second, the engineering team stops feeling like their work is invisible.
-Most engineers want to be measured on something real; they hate being measured on vibes.
+Second, the delivery team stops feeling like their work is invisible.
+Most engineers, product owners, and delivery leads want to be measured on something real.
+They hate being measured on vibes.
 The baseline gives them something concrete.

-Third, when something does go wrong — a bad deploy, a security incident, a senior engineer leaving — you have a real reference point.
+Third, when something does go wrong, whether a bad deploy, a security incident, a missed launch, or a senior departure, you have a real reference point.
 "Are things worse than they were six months ago, or is this just a bad week?" becomes answerable.
 That changes how you respond.

 Want to see how your team is actually performing?